lynette252/FlavourSense/README.md

 # 🍽️ FlavorSense: Taste Preference Prediction with Decision Trees

 This project explores how lifestyle and behavioral patterns can be used to predict an individual’s **preferred taste** — Sweet, Salty, Sour, or Spicy — using a **Decision Tree classifier**.
-It is inspired by the [FlavorSense Decision Tree Taste Predictor](https://www.kaggle.com/code/milapgohil/flavorsense-decision-tree-taste-predictor) project on Kaggle.

 ---